ellieyhyang/NewYork-Taxi-Ride-Segmentation/README.md

 ## Running on a Cloud Service (e.g Google Cloud or Amzon AWS)
 Upload the script to your Cloud Drive.
 When submitting a job, supply the internal path of the script, pass in the corresponding interal URLs for the required arguments.

-# Other Documents

-This repository contains the following addtional documents:

-- presentation_slides (.pptx): contains the slides used in the presentation.
-- outputs (folder): all outputs from running the above codes (total 7 files including the sample dataset)